Josh Addo-Carr: 2022–2024: Canterbury-Bankstown Bulldogs

-2021 (2022) Rugby League World Cup

 Addo-Carr was selected in the 24-man squad for the Australian Kangaroos by Mal Meninga to travel to England to compete in the 2021 Rugby League World Cup.
 He proved the critics wrong, as journalist Paul Crawley said in response to Brad Fittler's controversial decision to not select him for the 2022 State of Origin series: "so from a Canterbury recruitment perspective and Gus is talking about having all this money that is available in 2024, what rep player or future rep player with half a clue would want to go to the Bulldogs knowing it could be the end of your representative career if you go there?"
 He was accompanied by Canterbury-Bankstown Bulldogs five-eighth Matt Burton, both representing the Belmore-based club.

 Addo-Carr played on the wing against Fiji Bati at Emerald Headingley Stadium in Leeds scoring a double as the Kangaroos won 42-8.
 Addo-Carr's first try was a spectacular 98 metre run beating Fiji fullback Sunia Turuva.
 For the second, Addo-Carr in a roaming role picked up a grubber kick from Harry Grant to score next to the posts.
 After the game, the media posed serious questions to Fittler for making the call not to pick Addo-Carr for the Blues in 2022, in a series they would ultimately lose.

 After scoring four tries against Scotland including a "world class" try in the final minute, the "Foxx" was labelled a star, unstoppable and a "freaky man".

-In the quarter final of the 2021 Rugby League World Cup, Addo-Carr scored five tries for Australia in a 48–4 victory over Lebanon.

-In the semi final of the 2021 Rugby League World cup, Addo-Carr scored one try against the New Zealand Kiwis in a 16-14 win.
+In the quarter-final of the 2021 Rugby League World Cup, Addo-Carr scored five tries for Australia in a 48–4 victory over Lebanon.
+In the semi-final of the 2021 Rugby League World cup, Addo-Carr scored one try against the New Zealand Kiwis in a 16-14 win.
 The try was a cross-field kick by hooker Ben Hunt that was picked up by Addo-Carr and put down on the left side of the field, which equalled the World Cup record of most tries scored in one tournament, set by Valentine Holmes in the 2017 Rugby League World Cup.

 Addo-Carr played for Australia in their 2021 Rugby League World Cup final victory over Samoa.
 In November he was named in the 2021 RLWC Team of the Tournament.